munificent/craftinginterpreters/book/strings.md

 an `ObjString*`.
 Of course, you need to ensure that the `Obj*` pointer you have does point to the `obj` field of an actual ObjString.
 Otherwise, you are unsafely reinterpreting random bits of memory.
-To detect that such a cast is safe, we add another macro:
+To detect that such a cast is safe, we add another macro.

 ^code is-string (1 before, 2 after)